10 Ways to Get out of Debt

 It's possible to borrow from work-sponsored retirement plans, such as a 401(k).
 However, this strategy comes with risks, as well.
 If you leave your job, you’ll have to pay back the loan on an expedited timeframe that could worsen your debt problems.

 Cash out a Life Insurance Policy

 You may have accumulated some cash in your whole or universal life insurance policy that you can put toward your debt.
 Like tapping retirement funds, this is a risky strategy that can come with tax consequences.
 Borrowing from your insurance policy is also an option, but it may affect the death benefit your beneficiaries will receive.

 Settle With Your Creditors

 Debt settlement may be a solution if your accounts are past due or you owe more money than you could repay over a few years.
 When you settle your debts, you ask the creditor to accept a one-time, lump-sum payment to satisfy the debt.
 Creditors who agree to a settlement offer also agree to cancel the rest of the debt, but they typically only accept these offers on accounts that are in default or at risk of defaulting.

 Go Through Credit Counseling

-Debt management plans through credit counseling agencies typically last four to six years.
-But, you can take use the lower interest rate and minimum payment they negotiate to pay off your credit cards by sending an extra payment every month.
-Let the credit counseling agency know which credit card they to send the extra payment to.
-This is basically the snowball method of paying off your debt, except the credit counseling agency is managing your payment.
+Some companies specialize in negotiating with creditors on your behalf.
+Debt management plans through these credit counseling agencies typically last four to six years.
+Your debt won't disappear overnight, but you may get a lower interest rate.
+The credit counseling agency will handle your debt payments, so if you send in any extra payments, you'll have to tell the agency which debt to put the extra payment toward.
+This is basically the snowball method of paying off debt, except the credit counseling agency is managing your payment.